 Each spring our Fine Arts Department selects and presents a musical for the enjoyment of the TFA family and the community.
 This production involves student musicians, singers, dancers, actors and technicians.
 It is a great venue for students to ply what they have learned during the year.
 It is also a great venue to allow students to learn from performing before an audience.

 Past shows have included The Music Man, Fiddler on the Roof, The Wizard of Oz, Oklahoma! and many, many more.
 Check out the school calendar to see what’s in store for this spring production.

 This yearly trip is available to seniors and represents the final class trip of their secondary educational experience.
 For the last several years the destination has been Breckenridge, Colorado, which represents a radically different atmosphere for the Florida student.
 While the focus is on fun, year in and year out, this trip pulls students out of their comfort zone and, for many, provides an opportunity to accomplish things they never possible.
 It is a confidence-builder as seniors look ahead to the remaining few weeks before graduation and then to college beyond.

-This school wide competition national competition allows students to perform poetry before the school.
-Students select works from existing poets and then recite them before their English classes.
-Winners from the class level move on to perform their selected poem before the school.
+This Upper School competition allows students to perform poetry before the school.
+Students who choose to compete select works from existing poets and perform their selected poems during an after-school competition.
 Students are adjudicated at this level and winners go on to perform at regional and then state levels.
-This relatively new competition has greatly raised the awareness of the art of poetry in our school and is a terrific way for students to involve themselves in the literary arts.
-Finalists can submit their poems for review online.